TobiHasse/MRLATS/README.md

 Meandering River Length and Time Scales
 This repository was created by Tobias Hasse (tobiack@udel.edu) to host source code related to my thesis research.

-The overall structure of this code is to run my branch of Jon Schwenk's Life Of a Meander Bend (LOMB) code to generate a suite of simulation output and determine the characteristic:
+The overall structure of this code is to run my Fork of Jon Schwenk's Life Of a Meander Bend (LOMB) code to generate a suite of simulation output and determine the characteristic:
   Length Scale,
   Velocity Scale, and
   Time Scale.